ACADEMIC EDITOR FOR ENGLISH AS A SECOND LANGUAGE AUTHORS WITH EDITAGE

 Fazel S., Fiminska Z., Cocks C., Coid J. (2016).
 Patient outcomes following discharge from secure hospitals: A systematic review and meta-analysis.
 British Journal of Psychiatry.

-Regular contributor "translations" of top international research from specialist to plain English with focus on medical and life sciences as well as psychology and affiliated disciplines.
+Regular contributor "translations" of top international research from specialist to plain English with focus on medical and life sciences as well as psychology and affiliated disciplines (examples of work [Word document]).

 Part of a publications team driving transition to Digital First.
 Instrumental to development of 120 web-based and 13 print titles and complementary resources aimed at diverse audiences winning the British Medical Association’s Patient Information Award for two books; three other resources received Highly Commended.